-1. When the UE initiates communication with the AKMA AF, it shall include the derived A-KID in the Application Session Establishment request message (see clause 6.1).
+1. The UE shall generate the AKMA Anchor Key (KAKMA) and the A-KID from the KAUSF before initiating communication with an AKMA Application Function.
+When the UE initiates communication with the AKMA AF, it shall include the derived A-KID (see clause 6.1) in the Application Session Establishment request message.

-2. If the AF does not have an active context associated with the A-KID, then the AF sends a Naanf_AKMA_AFKey request to AAnF with the A-KID to request the AKMA Application Key for the UE.
-The AF also includes its identity (AF Id) in the request.
-The AAnF shall authorize AF.
-The AAnF shall check whether the AAnF can provide the service to the AF based on the configured local policy or based on the authorization information or policy provided by the NEF/NRF using the AF Id.
-If succeeds, the following procedures are executed.
+2. If the AF does not have an active context associated with the A-KID, then the AF sends a Naanf_AKMA_ApplicationKey_Get request to AAnF with the A-KID to request the KAF for the UE.
+The AF also includes its identity (AF ID) in the request.

+AF ID consists of the FQDN of the AF and the Ua* security protocol identifier.
+The latter parameter identifies the security protocol that the AF will use with the UE.

+The AAnF shall check whether the AAnF can provide the service to the AF based on the configured local policy or based on the authorization information or policy provided by the NRF using the AF ID.
+If it succeeds, the following procedures are executed.
 Otherwise, the AAnF shall reject the procedure.

-The AAnF can check whether the subscriber is authorized to use AKMA by the presence of the AKMA anchor key K_AKMA that has been received from the AUSF.
+The AAnF shall verify whether the subscriber is authorized to use AKMA based on the presence of the UE specific KAKMA key identified by the A-KID.

-If the AAnF is in possession of the AKMA Application Key (KAF), it responds to the AF with the KAF.
-If not, the AAnF shall check if it has the UE specific KAKMA key identified by the A-KID.

-If KAKMA is available in AAnF, the AAnF shall continue with step 3.
+If KAKMA is present in AAnF, the AAnF shall continue with step 3.

-If KAKMA is not available, the AAnF shall continue with step 4 and send an error response.
+If KAKMA is not present in the AAnF, the AAnF shall continue with step 4 with an error response.

-3. The AAnF derives the AKMA Application Key (KAF) from KAKMA.
+3. The AAnF derives the AKMA Application Key (KAF) from KAKMA if it does not already have KAF.

-The key derivation of KAF shall be performed using the key derivation function (KDF) specified in TS 33.220 [4].
-KAF is computed (as per clause A.4) as KAF=KDF (KAKMA, AF_ID), where the AF_ID is constructed as follows: AF_ID = FQDN of the AF || Ua* security protocol identifier.
-The Ua* security protocol identifier is specified as Ua security protocol identifier in Annex H of TS 33.220 [4].
-The key used for the derivation of KAF is KAKMA.
+The key derivation of KAF shall be performed as specified in Annex A.4.

-4. The AAnF sends Naanf_AKMA_AFKey response to the AF with KAF and lifetime.
+4. The AAnF sends Naanf_AKMA_ApplicationKey_Get response to the AF with KAF and the KAF expiration time.

-5. The AF response the Application Session Establishment request to the UE.
+5. The AF sends the Application Session Establishment Response to the UE.
+If the information in step 4 indicates failure of AKMA key request, the AF shall reject the Application Session Establishment by including a failure cause.
+Afterwards, UE may trigger a new Application Session Establishment request with the latest A-KID to the AKMA AF.

 6.3 AKMA Application Key request via NEF

-Figure 6.3-1 shows the procedure used by the AF to request AKMA Application Key from 5GC via NEF, when the AF is located outside the operator's network.
+Figure 6.3-1 shows the procedure used by the AF to request KAF from the AAnF via NEF, when the AF is located outside the operator's network.

 Figure 6.3-1: AKMA Application Key request via NEF

-1. When the AF is about to request AKMA Application Key for the UE from the 5GC, e.g. when UE initiates application session establishment request as in clause 6.2, the AF discovers the HPLMN of the UE based on the A-KID and sends the request towards the 5GC via NEF service API.
+1. When the AF is about to request AKMA Application Key for the UE from the AAnF, e.g. when UE initiates application session establishment request as in clause 6.2, the AF discovers the HPLMN of the UE based on the A-KID and sends the request towards the AAnF via NEF service API.
+The request shall include the A-KID and the AF ID.

 NOTE: In the case of architecture without CAPIF support, the AF is locally configured with the API termination points for the service.
 In the case of architecture with CAPIF support, the AF obtains the service API information from the CAPIF core function via the Availability of service APIs event notification or Service Discover Response as specified in TS 23.222 [5].

-2. If the AF is authorized by the NEF to request AKMA Application Key, the NEF discovers and selects an AAnF instance based on local configuration or via NRF in the same way as the AF selects the AAnF in clause 6.2.
+2. If the AF is authorized by the NEF to request KAF, the NEF discovers and selects an AAnF based on local configuration or via NRF in the same way as the AF selects the AAnF in clause 6.2.

-3. The NEF forwards the AKMA Application Key request to the selected AAnF.
+3. The NEF forwards the KAF request to the selected AAnF.

-4. The AAnF generates the AKMA Application Key in clause 6.2 and sends the response to the NEF with the KAF, the KAF expiration time (KAF_exptime) and potentially other parameters.
+4. The AAnF generates the KAF as specified in clause 6.2 and sends the response to the NEF with the KAF, the KAF expiration time (KAF_exptime) and potentially other parameters.